AssemblingTheFuture/zRobotics/README.md

         [-(L1*sin(q2/2 + q3/2) + L2*cos(q2/2 - q3/2) + L3*sin(q2/2 + q3/2))*sin(q1/2 + q4/2)/2]])
 ```

-**IMPORTANT NOTE:** Please notice that symbolic computation is slower than numerical one, so use those commands only if you need to know the equations of motion of your system :wink:
+**IMPORTANT NOTE:** Please notice that symbolic computation is slower than numerical one, so use those commands only if you need to know the equations of your system.
+Take a look at [Symbolic Computation](#symbolic-computation-warning) for more information :wink:

 [*Return to top*](#zrobotics-01)